kintrix007/advent-of-code-2021/README.md

 5. Go

 Planning to use:
-  Kotlin, Go, Smalltalk, Scala, Haskell, (Maybe Rust?)
+  Kotlin, Smalltalk, Scala, Haskell, (Maybe Rust?)